-darcs pushto commit to the public server.
+darcs pushto transmit it to the public server.

 - Easy branching and merging.
 Every repository is a branch.
 There is no branch administration except pushing and pulling between repositories.
-See also DifferencesFromOtherDVCS.

-controversialpatches that aren’t accepted by the official maintainers.
-No problem – I make my changes, release my own distribution.
+- Parallel development.
+Let’s say you follow the development of an open-source project, and you have some controversial patches that aren’t accepted by the official maintainers.
+No problem – make your changes and publish your own repository.
 It’s a fork, of sorts, but it’s still connected to the mainline.
-Whenever the official project makes changes, I do a
+Whenever the official project makes changes, you can do a

 - Cherry-picking.
 If you’ve ever worked on a team, you will know that somebody often has a change you want, but which can’t be committed to the trunk yet.
 With Darcs you can grab just the one change by pulling it into your repository.

 - Interactivity.
 Darcs enables you to be precise and say “yes” or “no” to every change that you can include in your patch.
 Thus you can really create minimal patches, or separate your work in several patches, each one doing a consistent change.
 Other commands, like

 darcs push, behave the same.

 - Hosting.
 You can host your repositories with hub.darcs.net or darcsweb and share them to the world!